360-info/internship-migration/README.md

 # Migration's Changing Face

-Visualisations created focusing on human trafficking and missing migrants.
+The project attempts to raise the awareness of illegal and trafficked migrants for the public on International Refugees Day.
+Visualisations on migrants will be focused on discovering two aspects, missing migrants, and human trafficking overtime.

 Graphics are in the [`out`](./out) folder.

 ![Code in analysis-missing_migrants.qmd](out/figures/migrantsheatmap.png)